Hash / Hashish Information

 - Studies suggest that normal development of the baby may be adversely affected by heavy use of marijuana by the mother during pregnancy.

 - The Middle East still today remains the primary source of hashish worldwide.

 Short-term effects of hash

-- Concentration, short-term memory, driving ability, stability, balance, ability to process information and judgement are all markedly impaired.
+- Concentration, short-term memory, driving ability, stability, balance, ability to process information and judgment are all markedly impaired.

-- User feels calm, relaxed, talkative and giddy.
+- The user feels calm, relaxed, talkative and giddy.

-- Sensory perception seems enhanced, colours brighter, sounds more distinct.
+- Sensory perception seems enhanced, colors brighter, sounds more distinct.